ordina-jworks/ordina-jworks.github.io/_posts/2020-01-02-Spring-Data-Jdbc.md

 The biggest differences are under the hood.
 The management of the persistence is handled by the repository like in Spring Data JPA, but only the aggregate root has a repository.
 This means that if you want to insert or update data, the entire aggregate needs to be saved.
-You will need to to call the save method of the repository of the aggregate root and this will first save the aggregate root and then all of the referenced entities get saved.
+You will need to call the save method of the repository of the aggregate root and this will first save the aggregate root and then all of the referenced entities get saved.
 If you want to insert only a part of an aggregate, for example only create a new Rental, then the whole aggregate will be updated and the referenced entities will be deleted and inserted again.

 ##### Example